grimmlab/ProLaTherm/README.md

 # ProLaTherm: *Pro*tein *La*nguage Model-based *Therm*ophilicity Predictor
 [![Python 3.8](https://img.shields.io/badge/Python-3.8-3776AB)](https://www.python.org/downloads/release/python-388/)

-In this repository, we publish three parts related to protein thermophilicity prediction:
+In this repository, we publish four parts related to protein thermophilicity prediction:

 - Code to get predictions using ProLaTherm, the first protein language model-based thermophilicity predictor
 - A new benchmark dataset for protein thermophilicity prediction consisting of three significantly updated datasets from literature and newly collected data
 - Code to run our protein thermophilicity prediction optimization framework including several feature- and sequence-based prediction models
+- Results of the hyperparameter optimization we conducted with respect to the publication given below

 ## Predict using ProLaTherm
 If you want to get thermophilicity predictions for your protein sequences using ProLaTherm, you first have to prepare a .fasta file containing sample ids and amino acid sequences.